g0hww/qtrfiq/README.md

 As there is no callback available from the QT fosphor sink, there is no click-to-tune capability, or any other means yet to control the radio's frequency from qtrfiq.

+I've also added IQ balance and a DC blocker to the flowgraph.